pran0x/pran0x.github.io/_posts/2025-05-02-TIME_MACHINE_picoCTF.md

 Get the file into you machine.
 Incase you don't know then here it is:

-wget <link> //copy the zip through right click on the file and copy the file, paste it  there..
+wget //copy the zip through right click on the file and copy the file, paste it  there..

 After unzip it and  check the massage and find the file, by typing ls -la . you will get a hidden file named ./git .
 Goto the file and open the COMMIT massage . here it's flag..